(SPOILER ALERT: If you’re one of the handful that still hasn’t seen Star Wars: The Last Jedi, be warned!)

 Han and my sister, Leia, had a son, Ben.
 Leia entrusted him to me to train in the ways of the force.
 I taught him and a new generation of Jedi.
 But I could sense a darkness growing in him.
 I realized, too late, that a dark force user named Snoke had begun to corrupt him from afar.
 He would lead a remnant of imperials and become the Supreme Leader of the Empire’s successor, the First Order.
 In spite of my efforts, Ben continued to turn toward the dark side of the force.
 Anger, fear, aggression: he pursued the same paths my father had, and that I almost had.

 Then came the day.
 Ben Solo surrendered to the dark side.
 He became Kylo Ren, turned on me, and killed all of my students.
 I rose out of the rubble to witness the flames of what once was my new academy.
 The hope of a new Jedi order had become so much burning debris rising in sparks and smokes.

 Hero of the rebellion.
 Savior of the Jedi.
 Leia and Han–and the Galaxy–had placed their trust in me.
 And I had failed them all.

 How did it all go so wrong?
 And why does this girl think she will somehow make it all right?
 Why does she believe I can help her do this?

 in so long

 So I open myself to the Force for the first time in years.
-Like the sea breeze at sunset, and the tides rolling to the shore, the presence of life rushes through me.
+Like a sea breeze at sunset, and the tide rolling to the shore, the presence of life rushes through me.
 I can feel the pain of so many, like voices crying out in the dark.
 Especially one.
 My sister.

 My stubborn new “student” will go her way, whatever I say.
 Like I did when I was her age.
 I smile at that.
 I’m sure Yoda would have, too.
 Not to mention Ben.